Veikkosuhonen/SimplyHTTP/README.md

 `./gradlew run` for the lazy

 `./gradlew package` and install the binary for your platform in `./build/compose/binaries/<build output for your platform>`

+You may have to do tunkkaus eg. get at least java 16